-Yes, various dedup/compressions/reduction/batching steps happen on Proxy VM.
+Yes, various deduplication/compressions/reduction/batching steps happen on the proxy VM.

-When deploying a cluster , how do vCenter sends traffic to the various Proxy?
+When deploying a cluster , how does vCenter send traffic to the various proxy servers?

 Actually proxies get connected to vCenter to fetch the information.
 Respective proxy will connect to designated vCenter & fetch the information.
 There is no clustering available on proxy